ucb-rit/savio-training-parallel-2020/parallel.md

 # Parallel processing considerations

-- Use all the cores on a node fully
+- Use all the cores on a node fully.
-  - Have as many worker processes as all the cores available
+  - Have as many worker processes as all the cores available.
-  - Have at least as many tasks as processes (often many more)
+  - Have at least as many computational tasks as processes (often many more).
-- Only use multiple nodes if you need more cores or more (total) memory
+- Use multiple nodes if you need more cores or more (total) memory.
-- Starting up worker processes and sending data involves a delay (latency)
+- Starting up worker processes and sending data involves a delay (latency).
-  - Don't have very many tasks that each run very quickly
+  - Don't have very many tasks that each run very quickly.
+  - Don't send many small chunks of data.
-- Having tasks with highly variable completion times can lead to poor load-balancing (particularly with relatively few tasks)
+- Having tasks with highly variable completion times can lead to poor load-balancing (particularly with relatively few tasks).
-- Writing code for computations with dependencies is much harder than embarrassingly parallel computation
+- Writing code for computations with dependencies is much harder than embarrassingly parallel computation.

 # Submitting and Monitoring Jobs